moondance-labs/tanssi-docs/node-operators/block-producers/onboarding/run-a-block-producer/block-producer-docker.md

 Name each of the sections with a human-readable name by replacing the `YOUR_TANSSI_NODE_NAME`, `YOUR_BLOCK_PRODUCER_NODE_NAME`, and `YOUR_RELAY_NODE_NAME` tags in the `--name` flags.
 These names will come in handy for connecting the log entries and metrics with the node that generates them.

+!!! note
+    For better performance, it is recommended that you run the optimized binary versions for Intel's [Skylake](https://www.intel.com/content/www/us/en/products/platforms/details/skylake-u-y.html){target=\_blank} architecture.

 === "Generic"

     ```bash